-This fall, the Center welcomes four new undergraduate employees to our communications team: Madalyn Fry, majoring in cinema studies; Madison McDonald, majoring in global studies; Brynli Nelson, majoring in public relations; and Mia Romero, majoring in public relations and advertising.
+This fall, the Center welcomes five new undergraduate employees to our communications team: Madalyn Fry, majoring in cinema studies; Eric La Chance, majoring in business administration and cinema studies; Madison McDonald, majoring in global studies; Brynli Nelson, majoring in public relations; and Mia Romero, majoring in public relations and advertising.
 Our new student employees will be helping the communications team to execute social media campaigns, create event and alumni testimonial videos, digitize publications for the CSWS website, provide event and fundraising support, and other projects.
 Welcome!